rmsrosa/WebsiteGen/README.md

 newsite("website"; template="basic")
 ```

-Then, I modified the original `css` files and add the desired contents.
+Then, I modified the original `css` files and added the desired contents.

+## Notes to myself

 For a live local preview of the page, serve it from the `website/` folder with